DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Measurement Node.rst

     - The name of the Mod Finder node to use the reference frame (optional).
 Please refer to :ref:`Reference Fixture System` for more information.

 - **Show Interactive Display**:
-    - Can edit markers after clicking “Show Interactive Display”.
+    - Check this field to enable "Interactive Display" which allows editing markers on the display window.

 Markers Parameters
 ```````````````````
+There are three types of markers available: Edge, Circle, Stripe.

 .. image:: images/Measurement/measurement_markers_parameters.png
    :align: center

 - **Number of Occurences** (Default: 1):
-   The number of maximum markers to detect.
+   The maximum number of markers to detect.

 - **Min Occurances** (Default: -1):
    The minimum number of markers to detect.
-If fewer marker is detected than the min occurances, then it is a detection fail.

 Circle Marker Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~